 GIVEAWAY – CLOSED.
 Congratulations to our randomly selected winner, Daniel Marchant!

 This blog post is a subsidised book review, with terms agreed between the author and myself.
 It is always a condition of mine that anything I review on my blog will be done so honestly and with integrity, or not at all.
 As such, all opinions expressed in this post are entirely my own.
-For more content like this, be sure to check out my other bookish posts too, and thanks for reading!
+For more content like this, be sure to check out my other bookish posts too.
+Thanks for reading!